Courses in Political Science (PSC)

 Latin America, Europe, Asia, Middle East, Africa - Government and politics of the principal countries of each area.
 Prerequisites: PSC 141 and 142.

-Systematic and intensive study of state governmental organization, operation and functions as carried on at the state level throughout the United States.
+Systematic and intensive study of the politics and government of Texas.
 Prerequisites: PSC 141 and 142.

 332. International Politics